NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/basic-globe.md

 ### Class Diagram

-This class diagram shows the primary World Wind classes used in the Fragment.
+This class diagram shows the primary WorldWind classes used in the Fragment.

 <img src="/img/ww-android-basic-globe-class-diagram.png" class="img-responsive center-block">